-All but two sub-recipient agreements related to this activity have completed their work and beeen reimbursed.
-The remaining sub-recipients are:

-CREATE- all work pertaining to the planning for a Chinatown cultural center under this agreement is complete.
-LMDC is waiting for reimbursement requests from the organization.
+All but one sub-recipient agreements related to this activity have completed their work and have been reimbursed.
+The remaining sub-recipients is:CREATE- all work pertaining to the planning for a Chinatown cultural center under this agreement is complete.
+LMDC continues to wait for reimbursement requests from the organization.

+This quarter, LMDC is reducing the CEF-Planning Category by \$100,000 because of change in scope for the Soho Rep Grant.
 SOHO Rep was originally expected to undertake planning activities.
-The organization has now decided to use funds allocated to it to purchase equipment for its theater.
+In 2007 LMDC approved a scope change and allowed SoHo Rep to use the funds allocated to purchase equipment for its theater.
 Funding for this work will be moved to the CEF Capital activity.